zion-group/BasejumpDoc/source/bsg_misc.rst

 bsg_dff
 ********

-* Overview
+- Overview

-  This is a dff with no reset Port.
-It is triggered by positive edge of the clock.
+  This is a DFF without other ports.
+It is triggered by the positive edge of input clock.

-* Parameter
+- Parameter

   +------------+-----------------------------------------------------+---------------------+
   |   NAME     |     DESCRIPTION                                     |       DEFAULT       |